 The look and feel of the Here One earbuds are exceptional.
 At first, the vented design on the outside turned me off, but I gained an appreciation for them over time.

 As opposed to the stick design of the AirPods, Here One has opted for a circular one.
-Nothing sticks out of your ear beside the back of the earbud.
+Nothing sticks out of your ear besides the back of the earbud.
 The circular design makes this area bulkier, but that makes for a more snug fit.

 The drive curves down diagonally into your ear, so the circular area of the earbud sits right above your ear canal.
 This reduces strain on the lower cartilage of your ear, providing longer, strain-free listening sessions.

 The included box is longer than the AirPods one but also feels more substantial.
-Opening, there’s an area for the left and right earbuds, a four light battery indicator, and a smooth Here branding to make them feel ultra premium.
+Opening, there’s an area for the left and right earbuds, a four-light battery indicator, and a smooth Here branding to make them feel ultra-premium.

 They come in both white and black as well, giving a bit more flexibility in terms of the look.
 The Here One earbuds look and feel premium from top to bottom, edging out in terms of both looks and comfort.

 Battery life is also important when considering the design.
-The Here One earbuds have decent battery life but is vastly lower than that offered by the AirPods.
+The Here One earbuds have decent battery life but are vastly lower than that offered by the AirPods.
 On a single charge, you can get two hours of listening time, with the case providing three additional charges.
 It will take an hour for the earbuds to get back to 100% after sitting in the case.